bigfont/cakelove/README.md

 - assigned users can login as admin
 - admin has access to an online dashboard
-- the online dashboard is a list with the following headers
+- the online dashboard is a list with headers
     - username
     - form status (in progress | completed)
  - clicking a applicant name opens his/her form page